tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 TinyMCE Cloud is the easiest way to integrate TinyMCE and upgrade to our premium plugins.

-You may use TinyMCE Cloud without an API key as mentioned in the [getting started]({{site.baseurl}}/get-started) Docs.
+You may use TinyMCE Cloud without an API key as mentioned in the [General Configuration]({{site.baseurl}}/general-configuration-guide) guide.
 However, to use our premium plugins or avoid the in-editor developer warning, you need to signup for an API key and update the script tag used to load the editor code into your application.

 All TinyMCE Cloud accounts include a free, pre-configured cloud image proxy service.
 This is setup using the [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin.